JonHurst/efj_parser/docs/format.rst

 Landing overrides
 ~~~~~~~~~~~~~~~~~

-The landing override flags are ``m`` for pilot monitoring (i.e. do not record
+The landing override flags are ``m`` for pilot monitoring (i.e. do not log the
-landings as not pilot flying), ``ld`` for day landings and ``ln`` for night
+landing as not pilot flying), ``ld`` for a day landing and ``ln`` for a night
-landings.
+landing.
 To specify multiple landings use a colon followed by an integer, i.e.
 ``ld:3`` means three day landings. ``ld`` is equivalent to ``ld:1`` and ``ln``
 is equivalent to ``ln:1``.
 Both flags may be specified. ``ld:2 ln`` means two
 day landings and one night landing.

+If none of these flags are used and the entire flight was operated under a
+``p2`` flag, no landing will be logged.

-If, and only if, neither flag is used, a single day landing will be assumed if
+Otherwise, if none of the flags are used, a single day landing is assumed if a
-a flight took place entirely in daytime and a single night landing will be
+flight took place entirely in daytime and a single night landing is assumed if
-assumed if a flight took place entirely at nighttime.
-If only part of the
+a flight took place entirely at night.
+If only part of the flight took place at
-flight took place at night, a day landing is assumed.
-Thus an ``ln`` flag must
+night, a day landing is assumed.
+Thus an ``ln`` flag must be used if part of a
-be used if part of a flight took place at night and the landing was a night
+flight took place at night and the landing was a night landing.
-landing.

 No check is made for reasonableness.
 If an ``ld`` flag is used when the flight
 took place entirely at night, one day landing will still be recorded.

-To specify that you were not involved in the landing, use either ``ld:0`` or
+To specify that you were not involved in the landing, use either ``ld:0``,
-``ln:0`` as you see fit.
+``ln:0`` or ``m`` as you see fit.

 Examples: ::

   EMA/EMA 1000/1100  # 1 day landing assumed
   EMA/EMA 1000/1100 m  # PM: No landing to be recorded
+  EMA/EMA 1000/1100 p2  # P2: No landing to be recorded
   EMA/EMA 2200/2300 n  # 1 night landing assumed
   EMA/FNC 0600/0900 n:60  # 1 day landing assumed
   FNC/EMA 1800/2100 n:120 ln  # 1 night landing (ln must be specified)